-Brooke Burke Nude In Artistic Black And White Instagram Snap
+Brooke Burke Nude In Artistic Black-And-White Instagram Snap

 “You’ve been my crush since Wild on E!”

 Brian Bowen Smith, the photographer responsible for the sizzling shot, is a bit of a celebrity in his own right.
-He has 121,000 followers on Instagram who are eager to get a glimpse of his latest snaps, and he recently reposted the steamy shot of Burke with the caption “looks like summer is not over.”
+He has 121,000 followers on Instagram who are eager to get a glimpse of his latest snaps, and he recently reposted the steamy shot of Burke with the caption, “looks like summer is not over.”